 Historically low natural gas prices and the public’s desire for cleaner energy have fueled the growing popularity of natural gas.
 Clean-burning natural gas currently produces one-third of all electric generation and heats about half of all U.S. homes – and those numbers continue to climb.

-Williams, a leading energy infrastructure company, is developing an expansion of its existing Transco natural gas transmission pipeline to serve the growing needs of local gas distribution companies along the Atlantic Seaboard by late 2015.
+Williams, a leading energy infrastructure company, is expanding its existing Transco natural gas transmission pipeline to serve the growing needs of local gas distribution companies along the Atlantic Seaboard by the 2015 winter heating season.
 The Transco pipeline is a major transporter of natural gas in the southeast and northeastern United States.

-The Leidy Southeast Expansion Project is designed to increase the Transco pipeline’s capacity by 525,000 dekatherms of natural gas per day (enough natural gas to serve about 2 million homes).
-The proposal would involve the construction of approximately 30 miles of additional pipe segments, called loops, in Pennsylvania and New Jersey, in addition to modifying some existing pipeline facilities.
+The Leidy Southeast Expansion Project will increase the Transco pipeline’s capacity by 525,000 dekatherms of natural gas per day (enough natural gas to serve about 2 million homes).
+The project will involve the construction of approximately 30 miles of additional pipe segments, called loops, in Pennsylvania and New Jersey, in addition to modifying some existing pipeline facilities.

-As part of the Leidy Southeast Expansion, Williams is proposing the construction of four new pipe sections (loops), as well as making modifications to various existing compressor stations and valve sites.
-The pipeline loops vary in length and are expected to parallel the existing Transco pipeline, either completely within or adjacent to the existing utility corridor.
+As part of the Leidy Southeast Expansion, Williams is constructing four new pipe sections (loops), as well as making modifications to various existing compressor stations and valve sites.
+The pipeline loops vary in length and will parallel the existing Transco pipeline, either completely within or adjacent to the existing utility corridor.
 By maximizing the use of our existing transmission corridor, our goal is to minimize the impact on property owners and the environment.

 |PA||Luzerne / Monroe||11.47 miles of 42-inch pipe (Franklin Loop)|

 |PA||Columbia||Existing compressor facility modifications|

 |NJ||Somerset / Hunterdon||6.92 miles of 42-inch pipe (Pleasant Run Loop)|